-In the short term, alcohol use disorder causes severe consequences for individuals, families, and the community.
-Alcoholism brings serious risks to your health, wellness, and even the lives of those nearest you:
+In the short term, alcohol use disorder causes severe consequences for individuals, family members, and their community.
+The fact is alcoholism brings serious risks to your health, wellness, and even the lives of others nearest you:

 - Accidents and injuries (car crashes, drownings, burns, falls, etc.)

 - Alcohol poisoning